This list of more than 10 snack and meal ideas will help you fuel and recover properly so you can see the most gains from your workout!

 Eat within 1-2 hours after a workout to reap the most benefits.
 Studies show that muscle glycogen synthesis is highest when carbs are consumed immediately after a workout and then again at intervals for up to 5 hours.

 Chocolate milk is my go-to post-workout recovery drink because it has beneficial 3:1 carb-to-protein ratio, which helps replace carbohydrate stores and repair worn down muscles.

 Plus, it provides key electrolytes for refueling after a workout such as calcium, potassium, sodium and magnesium, and research suggests that drinking fat free milk after exercise replenishes lost electrolytes and rehydrates better than a sports drink or water.

 A smoothie is a great way to replenish your body with much needed fluids and nutrients after your workout.
-You can add milk, Green yogurt, nut butters, ricotta, cottage cheese or protein powder to your smoothie to increase your protein intake.
-Adding proteins to your carb intake will help your muscles make glycogen.
+You can add milk, Greek yogurt, nut butters, cottage cheese or protein powder to your smoothie to increase your protein intake.
 Try this Sunshine Smoothie or Tangerine Strawberry Smoothie.

 Feeling ambitious and want something bigger than a drink?
 How about a veggie burger?
 The base of most veggie burgers is beans or soy, which are both great sources of protein, and they usually contain plenty of veggies.

 Try either this Tempeh Vegan Burger or Bean Veggie Burger for two protein-packed post-workout meals.
 Put either on a whole wheat bun for a nice balance of protein and carbs.
 Soy products actually contain an amino acid called leucine, which increases muscle protein synthesis, resulting in greater muscle strength.